qheilmann/CommandAPI-docs/docs/en/create-commands/executors/resulting-executors.md

 | **Success Value** |              1              |          0           |
 | **Result Value**  | result defined in your code |          0           |

-The concept of result values are better explained through examples:
+The concept of result values is better explained through examples:

-::::tip Example - Random number result command
+::::tip Example – Random number result command

 Say we want a command that returns a random number as a result.
 This can then be used by vanilla Minecraft's `/execute store result ...` command, which can be used for other commandblock chains.